cookiecutter/cookiecutter-django/docs/2-local-development/developing-locally-docker.rst

     docker compose -f docker-compose.local.yml -f docker-compose.docs.yml up

-The site should start and be accessible at http://localhost:3000 if you selected Webpack or Gulp as frontend pipeline and http://localhost:8000 otherwise.
+The site should start and be accessible at http://localhost:8000.

 Execute Management Commands
 ---------------------------